 I want radical change for the way healthcare happens in this country.
-There’s no reason that healthcare can’t be individualized, specific, using the algorithms that science has developed but mindful of individual circumstance, accessible for patients but not killing doctors.
-We’re three years into proof of concept and not only has this clinic proven that our model of care works, we’re starting to write the studies that prove it works and more importantly—we serve a lot of healthcare providers themselves who can see that it works.
-Grassroots change is the best way for us as Americans to force the issue that we all need healthcare as a human right, and that naturopathy dramatically reduces complications of long term conditions, saving everyone money.
+There’s no reason that healthcare can’t be individualized, specific, using the algorithms that science has developed but mindful of individual circumstances.
+Care that’s accessible for patients but not draining doctors.
+We’re three years into proof of concept and not only has this clinic proven that our model of care works, but we’re also starting to write the studies that prove it works and more importantly we serve a lot of healthcare providers themselves who can see that it works.
+Grassroots change is the best way for us as Americans to force the issue that we all need healthcare as a human right, and that naturopathy dramatically reduces complications of long-term conditions, saving everyone money.

 What do you believe are the biggest issues in women’s health and how do we overcome them?

 Sexism and economic suppression.
 Medication studies tend to focus on recruiting men so they don’t have to deal with effects on menstruation or pregnancy.
-Studies in general tend to focus on men’s issues.
-Only in the last handful of years have we seen any acknowledgement that some of these issues effect women—and here’s a good example.
+Studies, in general, tend to focus on men’s issues.
+Only in the last handful of years have we seen any acknowledgment that some of these issues affect women and here’s a good example.
 We know that high blood pressure in pregnancy and postpartum predispose folks to heart disease later on, but there is no campaign to teach women how to take their blood pressure.
-There’s no doctor’s visits scheduled for women in the first six weeks after birth for most, so no professional to take the blood pressure.
-And, there’s no good trials of blood pressure medication during lactation.
+There are no doctor’s visits scheduled for women in the first six weeks after birth for most, so no professional to take the blood pressure.
+And, there are no good trials of blood pressure medication during lactation.

 Compare that to the research and guidelines around high blood pressure and erectile dysfunction and you’ll see that there’s a huge difference in the volume of guiding material.
 The kicker though?
-Women are statistically more likely to be pregnant than men are to get erectile dysfunction, so why is all the research on the problem that effects less people?
-Why is the research on endometriosis, lactation problems and PCOS so poor?
+Women are statistically more likely to be pregnant than men are to get erectile dysfunction, so why is all the research on the problem that affects fewer people?
+Why is the research on endometriosis, lactation problems, and PCOS so poor?

 In addition to the naturopathic services that you offer, how do you decide which wellness products to stock?